Hamid-K/mongobleed/README.md

 - Add `--hit-wiggle` to probe around the hit offset for more leaks.
 - Use `--hit-backoff` to slow down hit replay loops.
 - TUI controls: Up/Down to move by 16 bytes, PageUp/PageDown to jump by a full screen, `q` to quit.
+- TUI uses Textual (install with `pip install textual`) and supports resize automatically.
+- Suggested TUI workflow:
+  1) Run `--auto --loop --decode` to find hot offsets and capture a `hit=` token.
+  2) Launch TUI with `--hit <token> --tui` to browse a live view around that offset.
 - The effective cap is the server’s `maxMessageSizeBytes`; values above it will be rejected before parsing.

 ## Improvements